Terumi/photogallery/README.md

 Photogallery
 ============
-this is a Laravel gallery package using bootstrap3
+This is a Laravel 4.1 gallery package using bootstrap3

 todos: